-In all supported Windows versions it is possible to run applications on behalf of another user (Run As) in the current session.
-This allows you to run a script (.bat, .cmd, .vbs, .ps1), an executable (.exe) or an application installation (.msi, .cab) with another user (usually elevated) privileges.
+Any Windows user can run a program in his current session on behalf of another user using RunAs.
+This allows you to run a script (.bat, .cmd, .vbs, .ps1), an executable .exe file, or install an application (.msi, .cab) with the permissions of another user.

-For example, you can use the RunAs to install apps or run MMC snap-ins under the administrator account in an unprivileged user session.
-The opportunity to run a program as a different user may be useful when an application is configured under another user (and stores its settings in another user’s profile, which the current user cannot access), but it must be started with the same settings in another user’s session.
+For example, you can use RunAs to install apps or run MMC snap-ins under the administrator account in a non-elevated (unprivileged) user session.
+Also, you can use RunAs to run an application configured in another user’s profile (the application will load its settings from another user’s profile).

-- How to Run an App as Different User from File Explorer?
+- How to Run Apps as Different User from File Explorer

-- Using the RunAs Command to Run a Program as Another User from CMD
+- RunAs Command: Run a Program Under a Different User from CMD

 - How to Use RunAs Without Password Prompt?

-- How to Create a Shortcut to Run As Different User?
+- How to Create a Shortcut to Run as a Different User

 - Add “Run As” Option to Start Menu in Windows 10